joneubank/pyutifulimages/README.md

 Returns a Color object with RGB values based on the value of the number passed in.

+##boxdraw.py
+Simple image generation focused on making grids of random colours.
+Variants on the same concept are included for limiting the colors generated to ranges of colours or to specific colour pallettes.
+Some simple algorithms for colour range gradients are also included.

 ##Requirements
 The following python packages are dependencies for this package to run:
 * [pillow](https://pypi.python.org/pypi/Pillow/2.0.0) - Maintained fork of PIL (Python Image Library)
+* [BeautifulSoup4](http://www.crummy.com/software/BeautifulSoup/) - HTML Parsing and DOM navigation library